Murray Koffler: Life and career

-In 1969, Koffler rallied the pharmaceutical community, among others, to launch The Council on Drug Abuse (CODA), a charitable non-profit association with the mandate to prevent substance abuse through health promotion and education impacting children and youth.
-CODA develops/delivers cutting-edge, preventive drug abuse programs to youth aged 12–19 in 104 Canadian school communities which include students/teachers other youth/adults associated with high school and feeder schools, local community groups/social services/community centres/police and other points of community focus including culturally diverse groups/populations.
+In 1969, Koffler rallied the pharmaceutical community, among others, to launch a charitable non-profit association with the mandate to prevent substance abuse through health promotion and education impacting children and youth.
+CODA develops/delivers preventive drug abuse programs to youth aged 12–19 in 104 Canadian school communities which include students/teachers other youth/adults associated with high school and feeder schools, local community groups/social services/community centres/police and other points of community focus including culturally diverse groups/populations.

 In 1971, Koffler and two other Jewish community leaders, Albert Latner and Ray Wolfe, purchased the Canadian Jewish News.

 Both Kofflers were major supporters of the Weizmann Institute of Science in Israel.
 Both sat on the Institute's board of governors, and Murray was chair of the international board of directors.
 He was also chairman emeritus of the Canadian Society for the Weizmann Institute.
 Another of his contributions to the Weizmann Institute was his funding of the Koffler Accelerator—a sophisticated twin-tower instrument for nuclear research.